dokerwin/-Designing-multi-layered-web-applications/README.md

 17. The Application Service sends the success message to the user interface.
 18. The Admin sees the updated list of promotions in the admin panel.

-## Alternate Flows:

-4a.
-If the promotion details are invalid, the promotion service sends an error message to the Application Service.\
-9a.
-If the updated promotion details are invalid, the promotion service sends an error message to the Application Service.\
-15a.
-If the promotion is being used by existing orders or baskets, the promotion service sends an error message to the Application Service and prevents the promotion from being deleted.

 ## Structural difference
 Let's see difference in project implementation of the architecture with Domain Driven Desing pattern.
 The DDD was specifically added to the solutions to show you that all these architectures have a lot in common when DDD is used.

 ## Layered architecture